AngeloGiacco/poppa/README.md

 - Both web and agent are running
 - Environment variables are set up correctly
 - Correct versions of Node.js, pnpm, and Python are installed

+## Contributing

+We welcome contributions to improve Poppa.
+To contribute, please follow these guidelines:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some feature'`)
+5. Push to the branch (`git push origin feature-branch`)
+6. Open a pull request

 ## Additional Resources